Bartholomey/the_lake_redoubt/julija/02_chapter_two.md

 *Symmetry Stranger says I should therefore run.
 And if I ever stop, he’ll still be there.*

-My reply: “I am slowing down alright!
+Me: “I am slowing down alright!
 I hope to god I did not forget the words ...”
 I pull out something, look down, align with something – moving in one, moving in the other direction, finally almost all the way to the right – and then a dark blue rectangular portal rises from the ground.
 I enter – “I'm back!
 That was close.
 You invaded my space, machine!!”

 **36**

 *Symmetry Stranger apologizes for the invasion, saying he wanted to see what I will do: "If you are back in your realm now, I won’t follow you."*

-My reply: “Back in *my* realm now?
+Me: “Back in *my* realm now?
 That is *still* my realm ... what's left of it.
 My most sacred realm – in which the water-surrounded redoubt is the imperfect copy of the Red Fortress with the help of which, calling me ‘tilted’, you were attacking me so viciously.”

 **37**

 *Symmetry Stranger says he now understands that all my structures were built by the external pressure and my will to live: "I, a mere machine, was simply too enamoured by your descriptions of the perfectly shaped Fortress."*

-My reply: “He-he-he, I know you are camping outside the Lake Redoubt.
+Me: “He-he-he, I know you are camping outside the Lake Redoubt.
 But you can’t force your way into it.
 Only I hold the key.”

 **38**

 *Symmetry Stranger demands I show him what’s inside.*

-My reply: “Nice try, but the moment I would do that, a whole in the wall would appear, and it would suck out everything I still hold taintless.
+Me: “Nice try, but the moment I would do that, a whole in the wall would appear, and it would suck out everything I still hold taintless.
 And where it would go?
 Into spiritless something, mixing with countless other words of this grotesque world we live in.
 Ha – you have done what no human has managed to do to me.
 It’s a shame there are no knights nearby; Julija would probably don her armour and wage war against you, a-ha-ha!”

 **39**